AndroidCrypto/MifareDesfireEv3TutorialNFCjLib/readme.md

 Note: see position xx (key settings) for a more detailed explanation on this.

-If there is additional applications they are shown in an Alert Dialog and by clicking on the entry this application is selected for further work with.
+If there are additional applications they are shown in an Alert Dialog and by clicking on the entry this application is selected for further work with.
+The 'Master Application' is not shown in the Alert Dialog.
+If no application is shown we need to create an application (see step 03).

 ### 03 create an application
 There are two edit fields above the button: